giacomo-carta/python-practice/README.md

 The boxplot helped to identify outliers, which were subsequently removed for a more accurate analysis.
 Outliers can significantly impact statistical measures and distort the interpretation of results.

+## Repository Structure

+- The file "GDP (nominal) per Capita.csv" contains the raw data used in this practice.

+- The file "Pandas Practice Notebook.ipynb" contains the Python code used for the EDA and the visualization practice.

 ## Contact

 For any questions, suggestions, or collaboration opportunities, feel free to reach out: